Abduldawasa/Abduldawasa/README.md

 - 👋 Hi, I’m @Abduldawasa
 - 👀 I’m interested in ...blockchain knowledge
 - 🌱 I’m currently learning ...blockchain
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on blockchain
-- 📫 How to reach me ...
+- 📫 How to reach me abduldawasa0020@gmail.com

 <!---
 Abduldawasa/Abduldawasa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.